Origin and details of the Seven Universal Laws

-Eventually the specific blessings granted to this Semitic lineage was narrowed by HaShem to the descendants of Avraham and Sarah (i.e. the Covenant excluded the line of Ishmael (such as the Arabs) and others as described at Genesis 17:20,21.
+Eventually the specific blessings granted to this Shemitic lineage was narrowed by HaShem to the descendants of Avraham and Sarah (i.e. the Covenant excluded the line of Ishmael (including the Arabs) and others as described at Genesis 17:20,21.

-The Covenant and its blessings established with Avraham and Sarah passed to Isaac and Jacob (whose name God changed to Israel), and thence to the 12 Houses of Israel.
+The Covenant and its blessings established with Avraham and Sarah passed to Isaac and Jacob/Ya'akov (whose name G-d changed to Israel), and thence to the 12 Houses of Israel.
 In time the blessing was further narrowed to the Houses of Judah and Benjamin when the 10 northern houses were defeated by the Assyrians and became the divorced "Ten Lost Tribes of Israel."
-Today the inheritors of the ancient Covenant are known as the Jews.
-All of Israel is contained with the Jewish people.
+Today the inheritors of the ancient Covenant are known as the Jews/Judaites.
+All of Israel is contained within the Jewish people.
 The rights, blessings and responsibilities of Shem now reside with the Jews alone.

 Through the intervening thousands of years some Semitic Jews married non-Semites and/or allowed non-Semitic converts to enter the Covenant.
-Today most Jews are not Semitic and yet all Jews are equally of the Covenant without distinctions.
+All Jews are equally of the Covenant without distinctions.
 Those wishing to convert to Judaism must enter through a recognized beit din (Jewish religious court) and meet their requirements and conditions.
 If one is not Jewish as defined by the sages of Israel one is not a member of the Covenant of Avraham.
+According to some authorities descendants of Shem may include certain Native American groups including the Cherokee people, certain South American, Mesopotamian peoples, certain Arab groups and others.
+The identity of all Avrahamic Shemites will be revealed by Mashiach ben Yosef and Mashiach ben David.
 I share more on this topic elsewhere.

-Japheth: And his descendants will be "enlarged" and blessed if they "dwell in the tents of Shem."
-In other words, if they bless the Shemites (the Jews) they will be blessed by HaShem as ger tzadikim (righteous Gentiles), but if they choose to curse the Shemites (the Jews) they will be cursed by HaShem (Genesis 12:3).
-This blessing/cursing applies to the descendants of Ham as well, however it is specifically directed to the descendants of Japheth, who are instructed by HaShem to "live in the tents of Shem" and to assist them.
+Japheth: Torah says that his descendants will be "enlarged" and blessed if they "dwell in the tents of Shem."
+In other words, if they bless the Shemites (the Jews) they will be blessed by HaShem (Genesis 12:3).
+As ger tzadikim (righteous Gentiles) they and their nations will be blessed, but if they choose to curse the Shemites (the Jews), then they will be cursed by HaShem (Genesis 12:3).
+This blessing/cursing applies to the descendants of Ham as well, however it is specifically directed toward the descendants of Japheth, who are instructed by HaShem to "live in the tents of Shem" and to assist them.

-The descendants of Japheth include the Cimmerians, Cimbri, Celts, Scythians, Russians, Greeks, Anglo-Saxons, Syrians, Thracians, Armenians, peoples of Asia Minor, Sicilians, Cypriots etc.
+The descendants of Japheth include the Cimmerians, Cimbri, Celts, Scythians, Russians, Greeks, Anglo-Saxons, Syrians, Thracians, Armenians, many peoples of Asia Minor, the Sicilians, Cypriots etc.

 The earliest complete listing of the Seven Laws are recorded in the Tosefta, a supplement to the Mishnah (Jewish Oral Law), from the late 2nd century.
 Sanhedrin 56b offers more detail as we will discuss elsewhere.
 The order of the listing of these laws vary.
 The following is common.